Brajendra/notification-box/README.md

 <img src="https://github.com/TurquoiseSpace/notification-box/blob/master/assets/apk-0.0.3/Screenshot_2021-07-05-17-33-20-73.jpg" alt="Notification Box - Android - Push Notification" width="30%" height="30%">

-2) view the current and all the pervious push notifications, which are persisted, from the android client database
+2) view the current and all the pervious push notifications, which are persisted, from the android client database, by clicking on a push notification which has arrived, or, by clicking on the bell icon on the home / main screen of the `notification-box` app

 <img src="https://github.com/TurquoiseSpace/notification-box/blob/master/assets/apk-0.0.3/Screenshot_2021-07-05-17-33-28-31.jpg" alt="Notification Box - Android - Current and Previous Notifications" width="30%" height="30%">